gsc74/GFAtoGraphML/README.md

 ### The resulting GraphML file can be used to visualize the graph using tools like Gephi and Graphia.

-## License
+## Citation

-This script is released under the MIT License.
-See `LICENSE` for more information.
+The sample GFA file `MHC-57b.gfa` used in this script was downloaded from the [Zenodo Repository "Sample graphs and sequences for testing sequence-to-graph alignment"](https://zenodo.org/record/6617246#.ZBYQ5S8RrJM).